omkarkajale/omkarkajale/README.md

 # Hello, I'm CHANGEME
 <a href="https://www.linkedin.com/in/omkar-kajale21/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an enthusiastic and dedicated professional with a robust foundation in Cyber Security and Cloud Security, complemented by a comprehensive skill set in Python full-stack development and Data Science.
+My passion lies in solving complex problems and securing digital environments, ensuring that systems and data remain protected against ever-evolving threats.

 ## Objective
 [Provide Objective - Remove this afterwards]]